Meet the Team

 • Travis Williams

-He is excited to focus on acquiring conservation lands along multiple Willamette River sub-basins, which to date have not had a local land trust.
-He is also excited to work on a large stretch of the mainstem Willamette, with the goal of protecting habitat for the long-term, and providing more access for people.
+The work of the land trust is conserving lands in multiple Willamette River sub-basins.
+He is also eager to work on a large stretch of the mainstem Willamette, with the goal of acquiring floodplain habitat for the long-term, and providing new river access for people.

-He is a naturalist, with two books published about the Willamette River system, and an expert canoeist He is also a part-time freshwater mussel researcher, with a couple of key studies under his belt.
+He is a naturalist, with two books published about the Willamette River system.
+He is also a part-time freshwater mussel researcher, with a couple of key studies under his belt.
 He holds an MS in Environmental Science from Johns Hopkins University in Baltimore, MD, and a BA in Political Science from Portland State University.
 He grew up in Milwaukie Oregon, and has family and friends all over Oregon and beyond.

 As a Type 1 Diabetic since the age of 6, he is also passionate about providing new low impact recreational opportunities for people, where it makes sense on conservation lands.
-The link between human health and open space is key on a number of levels.
+The link between human health and having people experience the natural world is important to him.
 He lives with his wife and kids near Silverton, OR.

 • Alan Rope